gael-millot/homopolymer/README.md

 permission denied
 ```

-See chmod in protocol 44.
+Use chmod to change the executable authorizations, including those in the bin folder.

 ### Using a cluster